Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 • Easy to explain to new staff

-• High risk of lost tags and errors in payouts
+• High risk of errors

 • Time-consuming to update and reconcile